Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: Experiments and results

 \subsection{Experiment setup}

 Our experiments were conducted on randomly generated environments featuring varying obstacle densities (0, 0.1, 0.2, 0.3) and numbers of agents (8, 16, 32, 64).
-To ensure a fair comparison with other benchmarking methods such as PRIMAL \cite{PRIMAL}, DHC \cite{DistHeuMAPF}, PICO \cite{PICO}, and CPL \cite{CPL}, we maintain a fixed world size of $20 \times 20$ at test time.

 Our evaluation involves testing our model on 100 distinct environments for each specific configuration, including varying numbers of agents and obstacle densities.
 The final results are computed as an average across these 100 environments.
-It is essential to highlight that while training our model, we expose it to randomly generated environments of different sizes and densities.
-In contrast, the training approach for CPL \cite{CPL} emphasizes the $20 \times 20$ world size, which aligns with the testing phase.